magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ### Why don't "using namespace std"

 Absolutely don't use `using namespace` in header files.
-If you must using `using namespace`, please use it in a small scope as possible.
+If you must use `using namespace`, please use it in a small scope as possible.

 For example, a serious issue of implicit conversion:
 ```cpp